venuswku/perfect-gift/README.md

 ## Heroku

-Our platform is also deployed via Heroku at https://theperfectgift.herokuapp.com/!
+Our frontend is also automatically deployed whenever a commit is pushed to our `frontend-heroku` branch via Heroku at https://theperfectgift.herokuapp.com/!

+Any commits to the `backend-heroku` branch will automatically deployed to our backend via Heroku at https://perfectgift-backend.herokuapp.com/v0/api-docs/.

 It might take around 30 seconds to fully load if it has not been accessed in a while.